jchanvfx/NodeGraphQt/docs/host_apps/ex_app_nuke.rst

 .. image:: ../_images/app_nuke_example.png
         :width: 800px

-| Here is an example where the :attr:`NodeGraph.widget` can be registered as a
+| Here is an example where the :attr:`NodeGraphQt.NodeGraph.widget` can be
- panel in the compositing application NUKE.
+registered as a panel in the compositing application NUKE.

 .. code-block:: python
     :linenos: